SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Multi-view 3D Reconstruction

 \subsection{Iterative Optimization}

-We apply gradient descent optimization using ADAM~\cite{kingma2014adam} to iteratively optimize our SDF grid to match the target images.
+We apply gradient descent optimization using ADAM~\cite{kingma2014adam} to iteratively optimize our SDF to match the target images.
+Compared to straightforward gradient descent, ADAM is more robust and faster in convergence.
 In addition, we accelerate convergence by greedily selecting a single view in each gradient descent step to compute the gradient, similar to active mini batch sampling.
-The intuition is that different views may incur image losses of varying magnitude, and we should focus on the views with large losses.
+The intuition is that some parts of the 3D model may have more complex structures so it is more difficult to optimize SDF values using some views than others.
+Different views may incur image losses of varying magnitude, and we should focus on the views with large losses to make sure all parts of the object can be well-reconstructed.
 Our approach first calculates the average loss for all the camera views from the result of the previous iteration.
-If a loss for a view is greater than the average loss, then during the current iteration, we update SDF until the loss for this view is less than the average (with 20 max updates).
+If a loss for a view is greater than the average loss, then during the current iteration, we update the SDF until the loss for this view is less than the average (with max.
+20 updates).
 For the other views, we update the SDF five times.
 If one update increases the loss, then we switch to the next view directly.
 We stop our optimization process when the loss is smaller than a given tolerance or the step length is too small.

 Reconstructing high-resolution 3D objects is challenging because gradient descent takes many iterations to eliminate low frequency errors.
 Therefore, we apply a coarse-to-fine multi-resolution approach.
 We start by initializing the SDF grid at a resolution of $8^3$ to the SDF of a sphere.
 We then iterate between performing gradient descent optimization as described above, and increasing the grid resolution.
-We increase the resolution simply by performing trilinear interpolation.
-In our experiments, we stop at a SDF resolution of $512^3$.
+We increase the resolution simply by performing trilinear interpolation and stop at a resolution of $64^3$.

 To further improve the efficiency of the multiresolution scheme, we choose an appropriate image resolution for rendering corresponding to the SDF resolution at each resolution level.
 We determine the appropriate resolution by ensuring that a sphere with a radius equivalent to the grid spacing, and placed at the corner of the bounding box of the SDF furthest from the camera, has a projected footprint of at most the size of a $2\times2$ pixel block.